-To add a venue category, go to the Edit Database area (under Setup), scroll down to “Venues” and click “Venue categories”.
-Then click the + Add venue category button in the top-right of the page.
-You’ll see a page with this on it:
+Alternately you can add or edit a venue category by going to the Edit Database area (under Setup), scroll down to “Venues” and click “Venue categories”.
+Then click the + Add venue category button in the top-right of the page or click an existing item.

 Adding venue constraints¶

-To add a venue constraint, go to the Edit Database area (under Setup), scroll down to “Venues”, and click “Venue Constraints”.
-Then click the + Add venue constraint button in the top-right of the page.
-You’ll see a page with this on it:
+Alternately you can add or edit a venue category by going to the Edit Database area (under Setup), scroll down to “Venues” and click “Venue constraints”.
+Then click the + Add venue category button in the top-right of the page or click an existing item.

 For each constraint, you need to specify four things: